arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 protocol websockets
 ```

-Let's test it!
-Save the file and exit the VI editor; also, we need to restart the Mosquitto container so the configuration file can start working.
+To test it, save the file and exit the VI editor; also, we need to restart the Mosquitto container so the configuration file can start working.
 This can be done by using the `docker restart` command and the Mosquitto `CONTAINER ID`.
 After restarting the container, the local Mosquitto broker should be ready.

 ### Testing Mosquitto

 To test the Mosquitto broker, we need an MQTT client.
 We can use several ways to implement an MQTT client, one of the easiest ways is to install an MQTT client in our web browser and use it to test the connection between the local MQTT broker on the Portenta X8 board and the web-based MQTT client.
 This tutorial will use [MQTTBox](https://chrome.google.com/webstore/detail/mqttbox/kaajoficamnjijhkeomgfljpicifbkaf?hl=en), a Google Chrome extension that works as an MQTT client.

 In MQTTBox, let's start by configuring the settings of the MQTT client.
 The information we are going to need is the following: